Jabs equal jobs? Fed sees possible economic boom if vaccine gets on track

 Vaccine rollout; starting slowhttps://tmsnrt.rs/2LfUqvj

-(Reporting by Howard Schneider Additional reporting by Ann Saphir; Editing by Dan Burns and Leslie Adler)
+(Reporting by Howard Schneider Additional reporting by Ann Saphir; Editing by Dan Burns, Leslie Adler and Chizu Nomiyama)

 ((howard.schneider@thomsonreuters.com; +1 202 789 8010;))